acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 # Step 2: Basic Queries<br>

 ### Concepts
+* Learn basic MongoDB query methods:
     *  Project, find, and, or, limit, where, sort, in, match, greater than

 ### Unit Questions - using previously uploaded csv: